The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 - Using antibiotic combinations.

-If you have severe urgency to poop and only mucus coming after a few days of antibiotic call your doctor immediately.
+call your doctor immediately if you have severe urgency to poop and only mucus coming after a few days of antibiotics.

-The presence of rectaliorianal cancer can lead to the symptoms of proctitis with urgency to poop, mucus, or bloody discharge.
+The presence of anorectal or anoanorectal cancer can lead to the symptoms of proctitis with urgency to poop, mucus, or bloody discharge.

 Risk factors include: